Working with trees

 Or package the folder as JSON:

-You can unpack the greetings in greetings.yaml into individual files:
+You can copy the data in greetings.yaml into individual files:

 $ ori greetings.yaml